 The service provider must, 48 hours before providing the information, inform the respondent of the information, the name and address of the court, and the reference number of the court’s directive in question.
 It is an offence not to do so.14

-The Act falls under the authority of the Minister of Justice and Correctional Services. ↩
+The Act falls under the authority of the Minister of Justice. ↩

 A person related to the complainant features in all possible harassing conduct, but mention is not repeated here. ↩